-- Overall responsibility for audit activities within the companies of the UNIQA Biztosító Zrt.; - Creation of a risk based multi-year audit plan for the UNIQA Biztosító Zrt. and obtainment of authorization -if necessary of the Supervisory Board when substantial changes to the audit plan occur, - Conducting of planned and special audits within the companies of the UNIQA Biztosító Zrt.; - Initiation of special audits in case of imminent danger; - Annual reporting of the audit plan fulfilment; - Securing of the audit reporting required by law; - Verifying the effectiveness and efficiency of internal policies of UNIQA Biztosító Zrt.; - Verifying the activity of UNIQA Biztosító Zrt.
-In respect of legality, security, transparency and prudential requirements; - Audit of the regular and ad-hoc data supply to the Supervisory Authority - Interface between the UNIQA Biztosító Zrt. and Supervisory Authority - Regulary reporting the planned and ad-hoc audits to the Management Board, Audit Committee and the Supervisory Board.
+• Overall responsibility for audit activities within the companies of the UNIQA Biztosító Zrt.;

+• Creation of a risk based multi-year audit plan for the UNIQA Biztosító Zrt. and obtainment of authorization - if necessary - of the Supervisory Board when substantial changes to the audit plan occur;

+• Conducting of planned and special audits within the Company and the subsidiaries of UNIQA Biztosító Zrt. and regarding the outsourced activities;

+• Initiation of special audits in case of imminent danger;

+• Annual and quarterly reporting of the audit plan fulfilment which is presented to the Supervisory Board and Audit Committee in accordance with the periodicity required;

+• Securing of the audit reporting required by law;

+• Verifying the effectiveness of internal policies of UNIQA Biztosító Zrt. and the efficiency of its internal processes;

+• Verifying the activity of UNIQA Biztosító Zrt.
+In respect of legality, security, transparency and prudential requirements;

+• Audit of the correctness and completeness of regular and ad-hoc data supply to the Supervisory Authority;

+• Interface between the UNIQA Biztosító Zrt. and Supervisory Authority;

+• Regulary reporting the planned and ad-hoc audits to the Management Board, Audit Committee and the Supervisory Board.